sburtner/sburtner.github.io/about.md

 You can spell it Su or Sue, I don't mind either way.

-I am currently a PhD student studying Geography at the University of California, Santa Barbara.
+I am currently a PhD student in the Geography department at the University of California, Santa Barbara.
 Before this, I was a research associate in the Geographic Information Science and Technology group at Oak Ridge National Laboratory.
 Before that, I was "master"-ing Urban Spatial Analytics at the University of Pennsylvania.
-And even before that, I was a squirrelly engineering student at the University of California, Berkeley.
+And even before that, I was a fidgety engineering student at the University of California, Berkeley.
 Apparently I love school!

 **Network science**, **spatial data science**, **geographic information systems**... those are my "things".
 But I love a lot of other things too, like surfing, paddling, weightlifting, Brazilian jiu jitsu, and my dog, Flower.
 I am truly a nerd-jock with a perennial identity crisis.